erondpowell/directus/docs/app/content/collections.md

 The Directus no-code app enables you to hide archived Items, display them alongside other Items, or display archived Items only.
 To learn how to archive an Item, see our guide on the [Item Page](/app/content/items/#archive-an-item).
-To change whether an archived Item is displayed, follow the steps below.
+To change whether an archived Item is displayed:

 1. Navigate to the Content Module and select the desired Collection.
 2. Click **"Archive"** in the Sidebar.